 g) to maintain any equipment and software required to use the Product, maintain the security of its IT environment and to always use the Product in accordance with the Supplier’s Documentation;

 h) to provide the Supplier with information about the Customer and its use of the Product reasonably required by the Supplier to be able to provide the Product and make improvements, additions and changes to the Product, the Customer can be required to provide information about connection details and information about authorized users;

 i) notify the Supplier immediately at the Supplier’s support portal if the Product is unavailable; and

-j) to use the Service in accordance with all applicable laws, regulations, and guidelines issued by a competent authority.
+j) to use the Product in accordance with all applicable laws, regulations, and guidelines issued by a competent authority.

 5.2.
 The Customer shall not use, copy, modify or give access to the Product to a greater extent than has been agreed on or is considered within the intended use of the Product.
 The Customer shall especially not decompile, disassemble, or in other ways reverse engineer the Product, except as necessary in order to make the Product work with other software used by the Customer.
 According to Swedish legislation, the Customer is however allowed to make copies of the Product when it is necessary in order to use the Product as intended, without additional compensation and to a reasonable extent.
 This mainly refers to copies for backup and security purposes.
 Any copies are subject to terms set out in the Agreement.